How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 Entrance time: 7-8 and 10-11 am

-Tickets: there is a limited number of entries allowed which is 200 per entrance time.
-Tickets need to be purchased in combination with the entrance ticket not separated.
+Tickets: There is a limited number of entries allowed, which is 200 per entrance time.
+Tickets need to be purchased in combination with the entrance ticket, not separately.

-Extra tip– this track is not suitable if you have fear of heights as it’s extremely steep at times.
+Extra tip– this track is not suitable if you have a fear of heights, as it’s extremely steep at times.

 Book your ticket here